Aetas/justadd.coffee/README.md

 Yeah, I need to do a lot of research on how to categorize pages/elements in Bootstrap.
 The whole "do it right the first time" thing is probably the worst when it comes to coding.
 Still important but to a point.

-Licensed under Apache 2.0 and MIT
+Licensed under Apache 2.0 and MIT (I need to come back to this)